-- Strategize content pillars and sub pillars
+- Strategizing content pillars and sub pillars

-- Planning editorial calendar and content proposition
+- Planning the editorial calendar and content proposition

-- Conduct periodic content audits
+- Conducting periodic content audits

-- Track and calculate content ROI
+- Tracking and calculating content ROI

-- Analyzing content marketing strategy to evaluate whether it's working or not
+- Analyzing content marketing strategy to evaluate whether it's working or not.

 A Day in the Life of a Content Strategist

-Some days, you might have to write creative briefs, edit some copy or create narratives for infographics.
+Some days, you might have to write creative briefs, edit some copy, or create narratives for infographics.
 An integral part of the content strategist job description is developing concepts for proprietary research, developing surveys, and then analyzing the data to choose the most attractive trends to create a content story about.

-Regular jobs in the content strategist role include;
+Regular jobs in the content strategist role include:

 Content Strategist Skills